ombrdr47/rag-paper-qa/README.md

 # Research Paper Q&A Agent

-A production-ready RAG (Retrieval-Augmented Generation) system built with LangChain for intelligent question-answering on research papers.
+A RAG (Retrieval-Augmented Generation) system built with LangChain for intelligent question-answering on research papers.
 Features conversational memory, multi-session chat management, and structure-aware PDF parsing.

 ## Architecture